Walk #307: Bursledon to Southampton

 At the end of the seawall drop down onto the shingle beach and follow it as it heads northwestwards until it reaches the Royal Victoria Country Park.
 Here climb onto a surfaced path that parallels the foreshore as it heads northwestwards past the remains of the Netley military hospital,a brick-built chapel with a copper dome.
 Near the end of the park the path drops down to follow the top of the seawall until it ends at a little marina.
 Here turn to the right to join Victoria Road, which heads northwestwards through the village of Netley.
 Victoria Road becomes Abbey Hill near the ruins of the abbey before descending to meet the shore.
 Follow the road as it parallels the shore until it turns sharply to the right to head inland near a car park.

 At the bend in the road continue straight on along a surfaced path that follows the beach as it continues northwestwards before turning to the right to head along the eastern bank of the River Itchen.
-Near a jetty the path ends at Victoria Road, which can be followed northwards past a large Vosper Thornycroft plant on the left before reaching some steps that lead up to the top of the imposing Itchen Bridge.
+Near a jetty the path ends at Victoria Road, which can be followed northwards past a large Vosper Thornycroft factory on the left (Note: 2018: the factory has been demolished and replaced with housing) before reaching some steps that lead up to the top of the imposing Itchen Bridge.
 At the top of the steps turn left and cross over the river using the bridge before taking some steps on the left that lead down to another road.
 Follow this road as it heads southwestwards towards Ocean Village and then turn left into Ocean Village, where the cinema car park where this walk ends is immediately on the right.

 This makes a total distance of 9.2 miles, with 456 feet of ascent and 459 feet of descent.